Cross-Distribution Diffusion Priors-Driven Iterative Reconstruction for Sparse-View CT: Method

 \subsection{Model Architecture}

 Fig. \ref{fig:model} shows the overall architecture of our framework.
-The top part illustrates the training process based on classifier-free guidance \cite{ho2022classifierfreediffusionguidance}, where the classifier $c$ organizes multiple datasets from different modalities, scanners, or pathologies.
-By randomly dropping $c$ with $null$, the model learns both conditional and unconditional priors, which allows the diffusion transformer to disentangle two complementary representations.
+The top part illustrates the training process based on CFG \cite{ho2022classifierfreediffusionguidance}, where the classifier $c$ organizes multiple datasets from different modalities, scanners, or pathologies.
+By randomly dropping $c$ with $null$, the model learns both conditional and unconditional priors, which we interpret as encouraging two complementary representations.
 The first representation is the domain-invariant feature $v_{inv}$, obtained from the null branch.
+In our interpretive view, this term tends to emphasize anatomy-level structures shared across training domains, including the heart, lungs, and spine, as well as consistent bone and soft-tissue regularities.
 As shown in Fig. \ref{fig:model}, red highlights the cardiac region, green indicates the lungs, and blue represents the bones.
-These features capture stable anatomy-level structures, including the heart, lungs, and spine, as well as consistent bone and soft-tissue regularities.
-By modeling this anatomy-aware prior, $v_{inv}$ mitigates cross-domain distribution shifts and ensures robust generalization to unseen domains.
+By modeling this anatomy-aware prior, $v_{inv}$ helps mitigate cross-domain distribution shifts and ensures robust generalization to unseen domains.
 The second representation is the domain-specific feature $v_{spec}$, derived from the conditional branch.
-As illustrated in Fig. X, these features appear as edge patterns that encode fine-scale information such as boundary sharpness, noise characteristics, and texture details.
-By modeling these priors, $v_{spec}$ effectively suppresses sparse-view artifacts while preserving domain-consistent high-frequency details crucial for realistic reconstruction.
+In our interpretive view, this term reflects domain-specific appearance characteristics.
+As illustrated in Fig.~\ref{fig:model}, these responses appear as edge-like patterns that may be associated with fine-scale information such as boundary sharpness, noise characteristics, and texture details.
+By modeling these priors, $v_{spec}$ helps suppress sparse-view artifacts while preserving domain-consistent high-frequency details crucial for realistic reconstruction.